pilsprog/skyport-logic/docs/en/GAME.md

 in the same tiles) is to say "the mortar can move a fixed number of steps in any direction.
 Any tile it can reach in that number of steps, is in range".
-The mortar is unaffected by gaps and rocks, but shooting at them has no effect.
-The mortar carries a small explosive load, and hence has a very weak AoE bonus damage at a radius of one tile.
+The mortar is unaffected by gaps and rocks, but shooting at them has no effect (both void tiles and rocks will simply absorb the damage completely, and no AoE damage will ocurr).
+The mortar carries an explosive load, and hence has a strong AoE bonus damage at a radius of one tile.
+Note that you can use the mortar to damage yourself, both with a direct hit and with AoE damage.
+You are not awarded any points for damaging or killing yourself.
 * Range at level 1: 2 tiles
 * Range at level 2: 3 tiles
 * Range at level 3: 4 tiles

+See the bottom of this document for damage.

 See the following image for a visualization: